The Best Sports Cars for Daily Driving and Commuting

 The Result: The car surpassed 100,000 miles with only routine brake and tire replacements.
 The total cost of ownership (TCO) was lower than a comparable German rival due to higher residual value and fewer "sensor" failures.

-Comparison Table: Selecting Your Daily Driver
+Selecting Your Driver

 Model Class Ground Clearance Trunk Space Key Daily Feature Recommended "Daily" Spec